AmberSJones/DataViz_2020/README.md

 Input for all of these scripts is a comma separated values files of classified and labeled household water use events.
 Each row corresponds to a water use event.
 Required columns are StartTime, Label, Volume, and Duration.
 The input file supplied for the challenge contained data for a single household in Providence City, UT for 2 weeks during the summer.
 The code is specific to category label in this file (irrigation, hose, toilet, shower, faucet, clothwasher), but could be repurposed for other categories or labels.

 ## Overall Water Use
-The flow plots script imports data, aggregates all events by category, and determines daily averages.
+The FlowPlots script imports data, aggregates all events by category, and determines daily averages.
 Data are further organized as in/out flows for plotting.
 Two plots are constructed and put together for a single visualization: one to illustrate the split between indoor and outdoor use, and another to show the proportions of indoor use.
 A separate plot is used for indoor because, for the timeframe for this example, outdoor water use overshadowed indoor use.
 All numbers in the plots are daily averages.

 ![flowplots](/Images/flowplots.png)